CammiePone/Planning-Docs/Arcanus.md

   - Represents ???
   - Opposite of Yellow Mana

+If you have too much of one type of mana relative to its opposite, there will be negative effects induced upon the player.

 ## Burnout
 Burnout is a negative energy that will fill the player's ley lines, resulting in a lower yield of mana, and will remain there until removed.
 Burnout is only gotten when you try and cast a spell without having enough of the required mana, resulting in an imbalance in energies.
 <br><br>